Charles Grant (defensive end): New Orleans Saints

-Grant was drafted by the Saints with the 25th pick overall in the 2002 NFL draft.
+Grant was selected by the Saints with the 25th pick overall in the 2002 NFL draft.
 The Saints acquired the pick that was used to draft Grant through a trade with the Miami Dolphins that sent Ricky Williams to Miami.
 Grant's seven sacks in 2002 were the fourth-highest total for a Saints rookie, and he recorded 20.5 sacks from 2003 to 2004.
 He was the second of two first-round picks (25th overall) for New Orleans in 2002, following wide receiver Donte' Stallworth (13th overall).
 He finished second with seven sacks for minus-40 yards, 36 tackles (32 solo), two passes defensed, four forced fumbles and one fumble recovery.
 Appeared in 16 games and started six at LDE.
 Finished tied for 20th in the NFC with seven sack total.
 Grant got a six-year extension with the Saints on July 27, 2002.
 After showing glimpses of his vast potential as a rookie, Grant came through with a big season and started all 16 games in 2003.
 He led the team with 10 sacks and three forced fumbles, and led the defensive line with 53 tackles (39 solo).
 He started all 16 contests for the second-straight season in 2004 and paced the defensive line with 113 tackles (69 solo) while posting a career-high 10.5 sacks.
 He also posted his first career interception.
 In 2005, he appeared in all 16 contests, starting 14 games at RDE, recording 62 tackles (44 solo), 2.5 sacks, two passes defensed and a fumble recovery.
 He bounced back from a relatively subpar season in 2006 with 6 sacks and 64 tackles (49 solo) in 16 games.
 He also collected 3 forced fumbles with 2 recoveries and 6 passes defensed.
 2007 was Grant's worst season as a pro statistically, as he appeared in 14 of 16 games and compiled only 2.5 sacks to go along with 48 tackles (39 solo).
 He also chipped in with 2 passes defensed.